CUTLER-H2020/Draxis-map-layers-kibana-plugin/README.md

 available and then apply them as filters.
 Apart from the first layer that is derived from a shapefile, the remaining 15 layers, which concern environmental parameters, are served by WMS.

+More information can be found in deliverable 5.2 here: https://zenodo.org/record/3386009#.XYirMCj7RnI.

 ## Version

 - Plugin version: 0.0.10
 - Made for Kibana version: 6.5.4